-- You heard a pop in your Achilles tendon when injured.
+- You heard a pop in your Achilles tendon when you were injured.

 - Your Achilles tendon area has begun to swell.

-- You have signs of damage to the nerves or blood vessels, such as numbness, tingling, a pins-and-needles sensation in your foot, or pale or bluish skin.
+- You have signs of damage to the nerves or blood vessels.
+Signs include numbness, tingling, a pins-and-needles feeling in your foot, and pale or bluish skin.